Stollhofen

-Stollhofen is a place near Rheinmünster, Rastatt district, Baden-Württemberg, Germany.
+Stollhofen is a town in the Rheinmünster municipality, Rastatt district, Baden-Württemberg, Germany.
 It lies on the river Sulzbach, and was first mentioned in documents in 1154 and given city status in the 13th century.

 It gives its name to the Lines of Stollhofen, a 10-mile defensive line between Stollhofen and Bühl constructed in 1703 during the War of the Spanish Succession.
 The town was captured in 1707 and its fortifications demolished.